magnetar-io/strange_matter_specification/README.md

 ### Relationship

 A fundamental concept of Strange Matter is the ability to relate data together.
-Relationships is a means to specify a named relationship between two or more components.
+Relationships are a means to specify a named relationship between two or more components.
 These components can either be part of the same Entity or different Entities.

 There are several identified relationship configurations.